Himanshu-Kaushik1626/Study-Planer/README.md

 A modern, interactive, and dark-themed study planner web application built with pure HTML, CSS, and JavaScript.
 Designed to help students manage subjects, schedules, tasks, and track scheduling progress with a premium user interface.

+" For Visiting My Project , Go to :- himanshustudyplaner.vercel.app  "

 ## 🚀 Features

 *   **Dark & Neon UI**: Deep dark background with neon accents and glassmorphism effects.